PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-16 16:40:53
+Last updated: 2024-04-16 16:41:26
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky